EWSimRacing/CrewChief_AppManager/README.md

 ## Installation

-1. Download and unzip this folder anywhere on your PC (for example: `C:\CrewChiefAutoManager`).
+1. Download and unzip this folder anywhere on your PC (for example: `C:\CrewChiefAppManager`).
 2. Double-click `Install.bat`.
 3. Accept the prompt to allow PowerShell to make changes.
 4. A scheduled task will be created that monitors the supported racing sims and launches Crew Chief when needed.